featurist/coypu-jvm/README.md

 These settings are the default sessionConfiguration.

 ##### Selenium WebDriver
 `coypu.Drivers.Selenium.SeleniumWebDriver` tracks the latest version of WebDriver and supports Firefox, IE (slowest) and Chrome (Fastest) as the browser.
-Any other Selenium implementation of RemoteWebDriver can be configured by subclassing `SeleniumWebDriver` and passing an instance of RemoteWebDriver to the base constructor.
+Any other Selenium implementation of WebDriver can be configured by subclassing `SeleniumWebDriver` and passing an instance of WebDriver to the base constructor.

 <!--TODO: Maven... -->
 The Selenium Driver is included in the Coypu package.